 BiographyReed, Robert Lee.
 (Bob Roberts); b.
-July 6, 1914, Coolidge, Limestone County, Texas; CoB; father Kelly Reed (1883-1948), mother Eula Eva Johnston (1892-1979); Attended Commonwealth College, Mena, Arkansas 1932; No prior military service; Single; Party organizer, Southern Tenant Farmers Union, United Auto Workers; CP November 1933 and YCL 1935, organizer; Received Passport# 391391 on April 13, 1937 which listed his address as 252 Farnsworth Avenue, Detroit, Michigan (525 E. 6th Street, NYC); Sailed April 24, 1937 aboard the Vollendam; Arrived in Spain on May 30, 1937 having survived the sinking of the City of Barcelona; Trained in Tarazona; Served with the XV BDE, Mackenzie-Papineau BN, Co.
+July 6, 1914, Coolidge, Limestone County, Texas; CoB; Father Kelly Reed (1883-1948), mother Eula Eva Johnston (1892-1979); Attended Commonwealth College, Mena, Arkansas 1932; No prior military service; Single; Party organizer, Southern Tenant Farmers Union, United Auto Workers; CP November 1933 and YCL 1935, organizer; Received Passport# 391391 on April 13, 1937 which listed his address as 252 Farnsworth Avenue, Detroit, Michigan (525 E. 6th Street, NYC); Sailed April 24, 1937 aboard the Vollendam; Arrived in Spain on May 30, 1937 after survived the sinking of the City of Barcelona; Trained in Tarazona; Served with the XV BDE, Mackenzie-Papineau BN, Co.
 1 and Co.
-2; Section Leader and acting Company Commander; Rank Sargento; Served at Fuentes del Ebro, Teruel, Segura de los Baños, Retreats and the Ebro Offensive; WIA February 18, 1938 at Segura de los Baños hit in the head while cutting barbed wire, wounded a second time on August 18, 1938 at Gadesa hit in the leg during an attack, in hospital Barcelona 2 weeks for illness, Valls 1 week for illness, Caldes de Malavella 3 weeks for wound, and Mataro 3 weeks for wound; Returned to the US on December 15, 1938 aboard the Paris; Married Mary Aileen Reed (1916-2007) on February 23, 1939 in Michigan, they divorced July 12, 1945, in Detroit; WWII US Army, Quartermaster Corps assigned to the 8th Air Force Service Command, later transferred to the 9th Air Force Service and Engineer Command, ETO England, France and Germany, rank Master Sergeant; Married Mildred Asline (1915-2008) on November 27, 1945; d.
+2; Section Leader and acting Company Commander; Rank Sargento; Served at Fuentes del Ebro, Teruel, Segura de los Baños, Retreats, and the Ebro Offensive; WIA February 18, 1938 at Segura de los Baños, hit in the head while cutting barbed wire, wounded a second time on August 18, 1938 at Gandesa, hit in the leg during an attack; In hospital Barcelona 2 weeks for illness, Valls 1 week for illness, Caldes de Malavella 3 weeks for wound, and Mataro 3 weeks for wound; Returned to the US on December 15, 1938 aboard the Paris; Married Mary Aileen Reed (1916-2007) on February 23, 1939 in Michigan, they divorced July 12, 1945, in Detroit; WWII US Army, Quartermaster Corps assigned to the 8th Air Force Service Command, later transferred to the 9th Air Force Service and Engineer Command, ETO England, France and Germany, rank Master Sergeant; Married Mildred Asline (1915-2008) on November 27, 1945; d.
 January 29, 2005, Seattle, Washington; Conducted extensive research on volunteers from the Pacific North West; The Reed Collection is part of the Special Collections Archives in the University of Washington.

 Siblings: brothers John Wesley Reed (1919-2013), Joe M. Reed (1922-1971), Tommie Maddox Reed (1924-2016), sisters Janelle Reed (1917-?), Eula Jean Reed (1932-2017).